iverinaivanova/Linguistic-Mechanisms-in-the-Section-Types-of-a-Research-Article/README.md

 6) a folder with Mutual Information (MI) scores

+### ACL Anthology Corpus
+The text corpus (i.e. the input xml files) can be downloaded from the ACL Anthology: https://www.aclweb.org/anthology/.

 ### How to run the scripts
 - When you download the java package and load it in your IDE, to run the *Coreference.java* script, which retrieves the total number of coreference chains per text, make sure that the subbranch called **Libraries** is not empty (i.e. it contains Stanford CoreNLP libraries that the script requires to run the CoreNLP annotators).
 If the Libraries directory is empty, do the following:
 1. Download Stanford CoreNLP https://stanfordnlp.github.io/CoreNLP/download.html and unarchive it.